|Note from Quizmaster Herschel Browne

 The Rev. Canon Rich, before leaving the gaol, informed the press that he attended the

-She had all along been most earnest in her prayers and devoutly accepted his spiritual
+condemnation.
+She had all along been most earnest in her prayers and devoutly

-consolations.
-As the day of execution drew near she gradually altered, becoming more
+accepted his spiritual consolations.
+As the day of execution drew near she gradually

-condemnation was "but a mere shell" and that she felt her position acutely.
+demeanor before her condemnation was "but a mere shell" and that she felt her position

 Near the different entrances to the gaol groups of people assembled, but there was no